bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Storage verse and annotation should work, they currently don't
 * Test all routing and storage possibilities
     * Only accept storage values if no routing given?
 Would make things a lot easier...
-* 404 page
-    * Just uses home page, but make sure URL is cleared
-* Numbered paths
-    * Still redirect a numbered path to song, if valid

 # Later post-Gatsby work
 * Admin routes